 Our Commitment To You

-With travel restrictions gradually starting to lift around the globe, many of us share a mixture of feelings surrounding the realities of going on holiday once again.
+With the way we travel changing due to Covid-19, many of us share a mixture of feelings surrounding the realities of going on holiday once again.
 At American Holidays, we are committed to working with trusted partners and making sure that their hotels meet our standards to give you the peace of mind that you can holiday safely.

 Book With Confidence

 In these extraordinary times, we want to reassure you that if you need to change your holiday plans, we are here to support you.

 Book today and take advantage of our Book with Confidence promise, giving you free amendments (up to 3 free amends) and free cancellation up to 10 weeks before departure, should you need to make any changes.

 *Book with Confidence is valid on all bookings from 05 October to 30 November 2020 (excludes cruise bookings).
 Free cancellations up to 10 weeks before departure exclude any non-refundable costs (e.g. the cost of flight services operated by “low-cost” airlines).
 Full terms and conditions apply and can be found HERE

 We highly recommend that you familiarise yourself with the travel advice provided by government bodies and sign up to the latest travel alerts relevant to the destination you are travelling to on your holiday.
 Here you will be able to gather specific information and requirements you may need to follow around local COVID-19 legislation.